AI-by-design/design-playground-template/README.md

 You prompt an AI assistant in plain English.
 It builds a real component.
 You see it live.
 You change your mind.
 It updates.
 The design system stays coherent the whole time because the AI is reading from a contract you didn't have to write.

 This is not a tool for shipping.
-It's a place to get comfortable.
+It's for playing, getting comfortable with designing in code, and experimentation.

 ---